artic-network/artic-base/README.md

 # artic-base
 A base template for an implementation of an ARTIC install.
 This can be forked and modified for specific use-cases.
 To do this, click the green 'Use this template' button above.
-You can then give your new repo a name.
+You can then give your new repository a name.

 You can modify the existing files to suit your use-case but avoid moving or renaming any files or directories that are in this template.